 As with any other form of medication, doses will vary from one person to the next, even when it comes to consuming CBD.
 Ideally, it’s always best to consult a medical professional before taking CBD, especially if you are already suffering from a form of heart disease and you are taking medication.

 CBD could affect your current medication and lead to complications.
 Moreover, a professional can guide you into choosing the right CBD for you, as some can still contain a high percentage of THC.

 Furthermore, CBD should not be the only answer to your heart disease problems.
-A healthy diet is critical to remain healthy as is regular exercise and enjoying days when stress and anxiety are not present.
+A healthy diet is critical to remain healthy as is regular exercise and working to reduce stress and anxiety.